csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 Core Web Vitals really shine in competitive environments, or when users aren’t searching for something that only you could possibly provide.
-When Google could rank a number of different URLs highly, it defers to other tanking signals to refine its ordering.
+When Google could rank a number of different URLs highly, it defers to other ranking signals to refine its ordering.

 > …for many queries, there is lots of helpful content available. **Having